Travel Vaccines and Advice for Gabon

 If you plan to visit Gabon, make sure you are ready for the high temperature and humidity, and sometimes heavy rainfall.
 Knowing the weather patterns will help you to pack and plan your trip more effectively.

-How Safe is Gabon?
+How Safe Is Gabon?

 When traveling to Gabon, it is important to take steps to stay safe.